GetLevvel/katacoda-scenarios/rhoar-vertx/portfolio-service/03-implement-service.md

 Let’s have a deeper look:

-1. it gets the EventBus instance and call publish on it.
+* it gets the EventBus instance and call publish on it.
 The first parameter is the address on which the message is sent
-2. the body is a JsonObject containing the different information on the action (buy or sell, the quote (another json object), the date…​
+* the body is a JsonObject containing the different information on the action (buy or sell, the quote (another json object), the date…​

-**Task - Coordinating async methods and consuming HTTP endpoints - Portfolio value evaluation**
+**3. Task - Coordinating async methods and consuming HTTP endpoints - Portfolio value evaluation**

 The last method to implement is the ``evaluate`` method.
 This method computes the current value of the portfolio.
 However, for this it needs to access the "current" value of the stock (so the last quote).
 It is going to consume the HTTP endpoint we have implemented in the quote generator.
 For this, we are going to: